When They Look on Him Whom They have Pierced

 So his servants took him out of the chariot and carried him in his second chariot and brought him to Jerusalem.
 And he died, and was buried in the tombs of his fathers.
 All Judah and Jerusalem mourned for Josiah.
 Jeremiah also uttered a lament for Josiah; and all the singing men and singing women have spoken of Josiah in their laments to this day.
 They made these an ordinance in Israel; behold, they are written in the Laments.
 2Chr.
 35:24-25

-This weeping will be greater than the weeping over a Godly king, Josiah.
-Josiah one of the few good kings, had cleansed the land of idolatry, turning the hearts of the people back to their God.
+This weeping will be greater than the weeping over the Godly king, Josiah.
+Josiah, one of the few good kings, had cleansed the land of idolatry, turning the hearts of the people back to their God.
 The One who is greater, the Messiah, shall cause a greater weeping because of the greater cleansing.
-He is the One who has opened a fountain of permanent cleansing as our prophet, priest and king.
+He is the One who has opened a fountain of permanent cleansing as our prophet, priest, and king.

 Hadadrimmon in the plain of Megiddo?

 There is no mention of a place called Hadad in the historical accounts.
-Rimmon is an ancient king of Edom at that.
-[Gen 36:39; 1 Chron 1:50] This is not likely the meaning.
-Zechariah has done this before, he has played with the meaning of the names (see chapter 6).
+Rimmon is an ancient king of Edom.
+[Gen 36:39; 1 Chron 1:50] There is likely a hidden meaning.
+Zechariah has done this before; he has played with the meaning of the names (see chapter 6).
 It is very likely a kind of anagram.
 So let’s just look at those names.
 The Hebrew language lends itself to lots of word play, and the Scriptures are actually full of them.[See Also: Paronomasia]

 FYI: Rimmon is the name of a city south of Jerusalem settled by the tribe of Judah.
 It was first established when the Israelites came into Canaan [Joshua 15:32].
 The 600 Benjaminites hid at the Rock of Rimmon [Judg.
 20:47] in retreat from the conflict over the rape of the Levite concubines.